 The Peak Design Travel Tripod promised to deliver the best travel tripod ever made — that’s a pretty tall order.
 However, Peak Design has provided innovative camera accessories such as camera bags, clips, and straps.
 It shouldn’t come as a surprise that they would deliver what may be the best travel tripod on the market.

 At the very least, its sleek design is robust, portable, and full of new features.
-After two months of shooting, we love these tripods with both carbon fiber ($600) and aluminum versions ($350).
+After years of shooting, we love these tripods in both carbon fiber and aluminum versions.
 So, what makes the Peak Design Travel Tripod stand out from other travel tripods?
+Let’s dig into this full Peak Design Tripod review!

 Pros